 There's more advice on how to protect plants from frost in our guide.

-Be sure to use the correct compost in order to ensure good growth.
+- Be sure to use the correct compost in order to ensure good growth.
 Fill your pots with a loam-based ericaceous compost – this will have the correct pH and won’t dry out as quickly as multi-purpose compost.
-Keep them well-watered and out of the wind.

-Having too small a pot can cause problems if you're planning to grow your plant in a container as opposed to the soil.
+- Having too small a pot can cause problems if you're planning to grow your plant in a container as opposed to the ground.
 Potting your acer into a container twice as big as the pot it is supplied in will give the roots ample room to spread out.

-Keep on the lookout for vine weevil and treat it with biological control in late summer, watering the nematodes onto the compost.
+- Keep on the lookout for vine weevil and treat it with biological control in late summer, watering the nematodes onto the compost.
 If you're after more tips for common garden pests, our guides on how to get rid of aphids and how to get rid of ants have plenty more advice.

 Is it easy to prune acers?

-With an elegant shape that requires little pruning, acers are a tree you can just leave to get on with it.
-Your tree will flourish and grow into an eye catching shape if you let it develop naturally on its own.
+Acers require very little pruning, if any at all.
+Your tree will flourish and grow into an eye-catching shape if you let it develop naturally on its own.